- About us

 Distillation takes place in a boiler kept under vacuum to bring the solution to the boil point at a temperature of 35–38 °C. The distillate that is obtained has similar characteristics to demineralized water and can therefore be reused in the production process.
 Vacuum evaporators allow recovering as distillate about 90-95% of the treated waste water.

-SAITA produces vacuum evaporators starting from the analysis of the waste water you wish to concentrate.
+SAITA produces vacuum evaporators for wastewater starting from the analysis of the waste water you wish to concentrate.
 The standard models of evaporators are in fact customised according to the different solutions to be treated and at the operating conditions requested by the customer.

 Management is simple and requires no particular intervention by dedicated staff.
 All SAITA systems are fully automatic for H24 operation.
 Times and operating modes can be selected from the touch-screen operator’s panel.

-On request availability for remote control via Ethernet
+On request availability for remote control via Ethernet.

 The CVD Series heat pump evaporators are fitted with an internal scraper (self-cleaning system) and heating jacket applied on the outside of the boiling chamber where Freon gas is circulating.
 They are applied to treat waste water solutions which contain pollutants as oils, salts, metals, colloids, dyes or process raw materials.
 The treatment with the CVD Series evaporators allows obtaining very high concentration ratios, so that a thick fluid or shovelable dry residue can be obtained as concentrated fraction.
 The range of heat pump CVD models goes from an hourly production of distilled water of 5 l/h up to a maximum of 150 l/h.